flaf/miscellaneous/puppet/modules/puppetserver/README.md

 be installed on this host (and the parameters related to Puppetdb will be ignored).

+The `max_groups` parameter is an integer greater or equal to 1.
+It's the maximum number of groups to which a node belongs in the data hierarchy.
+The default value of this parameter is `3`.

 The `modules_repository` parameter is the url address of a Puppet forge server requested by the puppetserver.
 The